 The French and Italian Forum, our lecture series is another venue for graduate students to hear presentations by national and international scholars, and meet writers from the world renown University of Iowa International Writing Program.
-The Forum also gives ABDs the opportunity to prepare for conferences and job interviews.
-We also encourage them to publish article and book reviews in respected journals.
+The Forum also gives students who are writing the doctoral dissertations the opportunity to prepare for conferences and job interviews.
+We also encourage students to publish articles and book reviews in respected journals in our field.

 Founded at Iowa in 1978, the Dada Archive and Research Center houses the largest collection in the world of documents and materials from Dada and related avant garde movements.
 Its holdings provide a unique resource for studies in twentieth-century literature and fine arts.

 - Master of Arts in French - without Thesis

 - Master of Arts in French - with Thesis

 To be considered for admission to an MA program in French, applicants must have completed the equivalent of The University of Iowa undergraduate major in French.
 The MA in French (or related field) is prerequisite to admission to the PhD program in French.
 Successful completion of the MA program, however, does not necessarily qualify a student for doctoral studies.

 Applicants for fall semester whose application materials are received in the Department by January 15 have the best chance to be admitted and receive financial aid.
 They must submit

 - letters of recommendation from three persons familiar with their past academic work